-The GED and HSED are computer based high school equivalency exams that measure skills expected of high school graduates.
+The GED and HSED are computer based high school equivalency tests that measure skills expected of high school graduates.
 The General Educational Development (GED) certificate is accepted by most employers, technical colleges and community colleges.
 However, some employers, universities and branches of the military require a High School Equivalency Diploma (HSED).
-An HSED includes the same five GED exams with additional Health and Employability Skills exams.
+An HSED includes the same five GED exams with an additional Health and Employability Skills requirement.

 TO EARN A GED OR HSED IN WISCONSIN, YOU MUST:

 - Be a Wisconsin resident or have lived in the state for at least 10 days, or be a migrant worker or the child of a migrant worker

 - Not be currently enrolled in a high school

 Retest fees for GED are $10.00 if the retests are done within 12 months of the failed test.
 There is a 30-day wait period for retests (first two retakes).
 For every additional retake, students must wait 60 days between testing and the fee will be $33.75.
 Civics retakes require 60 days before any retests.